roxburd/bloodriders/ControllersGuide.md

 ### Controller Requirements

 It is important to note that none of the functionality requires the controller to have either the Bloodriders app or an Android phone.
-The messages are all sent by SMS (text) message and the links in the Location/Tracker messages can be viewed on any machine (smartphone/laptop/desktop) with an Internet connection and a browser (or in Google Maps, if installed).<BR>
+The messages are all sent by SMS (text) message and the links in the Location/Tracker messages can be viewed on any machine (smartphone/laptop/desktop) with an Internet connection and a browser.<BR>
 (Click on the links in the examples above to see exactly what you'll see if you receive a Location Send/Tracker message)

 [Main Page](https://roxburd.github.io/bloodriders/)